thuyanduong-flatiron/lecture-starter-code/Mod1/08-Intro-To-Active-Record/README.md

 # Intro to Active Record

 ### Review on ORMs
+ - bridge the gap between Ruby World and Database Land

+#### Is there a need for our tools/console.rb file now??????
+ - binding.pry
+ - Let's introduce rake for that
+   - Why use rake?
+      - Because we can use it for so much more than starting a pry!!

 ### Active Record Set Up (and how that's different)
 - new gems in your `Gemfile`